DataDog/hiring-engineers/answers.md

   <img src=https://s3.amazonaws.com/juliewongbandue-ddhiring/my_metric_yaml+46+sec_UI.png></img>
 </details>

-__Bonus__ Can you change the collection interval without modifying the Python check file you created?
+**Bonus: Can you change the collection interval without modifying the Python check file you created?**
 Hm, because this is a bonus question, I'm fairly certain I could have done this wrong, as I _ONLY_ updated the `yaml` file.

 ## Visualizing Data